 Growth requires investment; stock, people, capability, product development etc. Without proper planning the required investment can stall your cash-flow with the unintended consequence of stopping growth in its tracks.

 Key Thought: Success comes from thinking ahead and accessing financial solutions before the critical period arises.
 Using cash-flow models and taking advice, plan through the investment period so that you can reap the rewards of growth.
 The most popular sources of finance are shareholders’ funds, re-investment of profits and banks.
 However there is a growth in other solutions such as angel investors, crowd funding and asset finance.

-LEADERSHIP: Over extended leadership is another key inhibitor.
+Over extended leadership is another key growth pain.
 As the company expands, the owner who signs everything, is involved in every process and makes every decision is a critical bottleneck; slowing growth and frustrating staff.